-After the SOURCE_ROUTE construct add the CMAN ADDRESS construct using its host and port.
+Append the CMAN Address construct using its host and port.
 The host must be the public IP address.

 Click Create > Connection from the OAC home screen.
 Select Oracle Database as the Connection Type.
 Complete the dialog using the advanced connect descriptor as shown below.